SAP

 I designed 11 components and patterns for the DNA Web UI Kit

-Each went through a structured process involving alignment with product design stakeholders, building the component and writing documentation, and completing a final quality sign-off with the UI Kit Owner.
+Each involved alignment with product design and development stakeholders, building the component and writing documentation, and completing a final quality sign-off with the UI Kit Owner.

 Certain elements have been hidden or recreated due to NDA restrictions.